garrandall/popular-music-data/tracks/missing-you-dan-fogelberg.md

   start_date: '1983-01-22'
 ---

 Hard days I'm travelling
 Alone for too long
-Ooh, I'm missing you
+Oh, I'm missing you
 I'm always somewhere
 That I never belong
-Ooh, I'm missing you
+Oh, I'm missing you
 I'm moving so fast now
 It doesn't seem true
-Ooh, I'm missing you
+Oh, I'm missing you
 I'm getting closer
 But I don't know what to
-Ooh, I'm missing you.
+Oh, I'm missing you.

 Oho, If I had you beside me
 Then I just might sleep through the night